cluster17/cluster17.github.io/workshops/index.md

 The main aim of WRAp is to provide a venue in which the wide range of disciplines involved in creating and using representative applications can share important discoveries and lessons learned from these applications.

+<h2>Re-Emergence of Vector Architectures Workshop (Rev-A)</h2>

+The commoditization of high performance computing to a broader range of applications coupled with the reduction in performance improvement from traditional scaling technologies has led to a broad interest in a number of new compute acceleration technologies from GPGPUs to CGRAs and FPGAs.
+Meanwhile, SIMD widths have been widening to try and keep up with computational demand and general purpose architectures have started incorporating features from the vector architectures that used to dominate high performance computing.
+From IBM’s Vector Media eXtension (VMX) to NEC’s SX architecture to Intel’s Advanced Vector eXtension (AVX) to ARM’s recently announced Scalable Vector Extension (SVE) -- all of the major general purpose architectures seem to have embraced a return to vector based functionality.
+Supporting these hardware developments there are a number of features being proposed for incorporation into modern programming models and languages in order to support the vector additions as well as restructuring memory access in order to feed the computational pipelines.
+Meanwhile application developers have been hard at work trying to refactor code to take advantage of wider vector units and more complicated memory hierarchies.
+Tools and techniques for developing for these new vector architectures are still evolving, particularly on emerging languages and runtimes.